Curonians: History

-"Sigurd Ring (Sigurðr) was not there, since he had to defend his land, Sweden (Svíþjóð), since Curonians (Kúrir) and Kvænir were raiding there."

 Curonians are mentioned among other participants of the Battle of Brávellir.

 Grobin (Grobiņa) was the main centre of the Curonians during the Vendel Age.
 Chapter 46 of Egils Saga describes one Viking expedition by the Vikings Thorolf and Egill Skallagrímsson in Courland.
-According to some opinions, they took part in attacking Sweden's main city Sigtuna in 1187.
 Curonians established temporary settlements near Riga and in overseas regions including eastern Sweden and the islands of Gotland and Bornholm.